Section 1

 .

-Now change directories to untrimmed_fastq
+Now change directories to alkanes

 Using tab complete can be very helpful.
 However, it will only autocomplete a file or directory name if you’ve typed enough characters to provide a unique identifier for the file or directory you are trying to access.